brigadecore/brigadier/README.md

 - implementing alternative Brigade backends

 Because there is no `JobRunner` implementation, executing `job.run()` is a no-op unless you override the appropriate methods on the `Job` class.

+For an example of this library in action, see [brigtest](https://github.com/technosophos/brigtest).

 ## Installation